GROWING MUSHROOMS ON LOGS

 Growing mushrooms on logs and tree stumps is by far the easiest way to cultivate wood-loving species such as oyster, shiitake and enoki, tawaka and more.
 It also requires a bit more patience.
 Where a straw bag or sawdust block may produce its first crop of mushrooms within 2 weeks to 2 months of inoculation.
 A mushroom log will take at least 6 months, and more commonly one to two years to produce its first flush of mushrooms.

 The benefits of log culture is that they are low maintenance, can be kept outside year-round, and will continue to produce good crops of mushrooms for several years after they begin fruiting.
 They also don't require any specialised equipment.
 Just the logs themselves, a drill to make holes for the dowels, and some wax to seal the holes afterwards.

 The best kind of wood to use is deciduous hardwoods.
-Commonly used species include oak, willow, birch, elm, and poplar.
+Commonly used species include oak, beech, willow, birch, elm, and poplar.
 Growers in New Zealand have also had success on more commonly available or pest species including sycamore and gum.
 If you find a species of tree that's available to you and you aren't sure if it's suitable, just jump on google and check if it works for the type of mushroom you're hoping to grow.
 Oyster mushrooms, turkey tail and enoki are not as fussy as most other species - they will grow on basically anything!

 SIZE OF LOGS